 Ew.
 OK.
 Let's talk about that green stuff.
 Often, when you break the lobster's tail away from its body or carapace, you'll discover some squishy green stuff.
-That's technically tomalley—the lobster's liver.
+That's tomalley: the lobster's liver.
 Some folks consider tomalley a delicacy.
-However, because mercury and other environmental contaminants are concentrated in the lobster's liver, I wouldn't advise you to eat it.
+However, because mercury and other environmental contaminants are concentrated in the lobster's liver, you really shouldn't eat it.
 If you're near a sink, that's usually the best way to wash it away.

 Insert your thumb into the flipper end of the lobster tail.
-Unless the tail is enormous, you should be able to force the meat out with one push.
+You should be able to force the meat out with one push.
 If you run into trouble, you can use a sharp knife to slit the underside of the tail shell.

 The Last Leg

 You've been working hard, but it's so worth it.
 After you've savored your lobster tail, you're ready for the last leg.
 Make that eight legs!
 Gently twist each of the lobster's walking legs away from the body.
 Believe it or not, there is delicious meat hidden in there.
 And, yes ... you should bother to get it out.

 Good 'Til the Last Bite

 Yes, there is meat in a lobster's scrawny legs.
 As you might imagine, though, it's not all that easy to get to.
 The best technique is to bite down hard on each leg section to loosen the meat, dip the leg in drawn butter, then suck the meat out.